zcw2/code-of-conduct/code-of-conduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via [opensource+codeofconduct@twitter.com](mailto:opensource+codeofconduct@twitter.com).
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via [zcw2@pitt.edu](mailto:zcw2@pitt.edu) or [jtb122@pitt.edu](mailto:jtb122@pitt.edu).
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please